BruJu/AdventOfCode/README.md

 WTFPL ¯\\\_( ツ )\_/¯

-Generic Makefile distributed under the MIT License (see https://github.com/mbcrawfo/GenericMakefile for more information)
+- Generic Makefile distributed under the MIT License (see https://github.com/mbcrawfo/GenericMakefile for more information)

+- The used md5 implementation licensied under the zlib license.
+See https://create.stephan-brumme.com/hash-library/